-Coquard Loison-Fleurot has taken a giant leap forward quality wise, with the talented winemaker Thomas Colladot who has taken the style and quality to a new levels the last couple of years.
+Coquard Loison-Fleurot has taken a giant leap forward quality-wise, with the talented winemaker Thomas Colladot who has taken the style and quality to a new level the last couple of years.

 The Grand Echezeaux is the top wine of the Coquard Loison-Flerot lineup despite the multitude of Grand Cru wines in the fine collection.

 So lets take a closer look at the CLF Grands-Echezeaux.

 Climate and location

 The Grands-Echezeaux vineyard is located just above Clos des Vougeot, and below the core climates of Echezeaux – Les Poulailleres and Echezeaux du Dessus.

 The total area of Grands Echezeaux is 9.14 ha, and Domaine de la Romanee-Conti owns 3.53 ha equivalent to almost 40% of the vineyard.

 The other owners today are the following estates:

 - Domaine de la Romanée-Conti – 3.5263 ha